truzzt/ids-basecamp-clearinghouse/README.md

 Please read the Clearing House App Configuration section, before using `docker run` oder `docker-compose`.
 Containers build with the provided dockerfiles need three volumes:
 1. The configuration file `Rocket.toml`is expected at `/server/Rocket.toml`
-2. The folder containing the signing key is expected at `/server/keys`
+2. The folder containing the signing key needs to match the path configured for the signing key in `Rocket.toml`, e.g. `/sever/keys`
 3. The folder containing the daps certificate is expected at `/server/certs`

 ## Building from Source